calogica/calogica.com/_posts/2018-07-01-sql-functions-for-data-analyst-interviews.md

 ## So, what have we learned
 There are many other ways to employ the power of window functions on a modern data warehouse platform that take advantage of the processing power of distributed/parallel systems.
 I really encourage new and experienced analysts to explore their SQL options before defaulting to using Python or R.

-Using SQL as a structurally simple and easy to put-into-production technology to do advanced analytics, or to preprocess engineered features for your machine learning, is an essential tool in the analyst toolbelt.
+Using SQL as a structurally simple and easy to put-into-production technology to do advanced analytics, or to preprocess engineered features for your machine learning, is an essential tool in the analyst tool belt.